duff2013/UartEvent/README.md

 <h3>Teensy 3.1 UartEvent Library V6</h3>

 <h4>Major update to the formerly SerialEvent library.
 I changed the name to not be confused with Teensyduino serialEvent.
-Lots of internal chages where made to how the DMA is configuring the internal RXTX buffers and most importantly how the size of these buffers are changed.
+Lots of internal changes where made to how the DMA is configuring the internal RXTX buffers and most importantly how the size of these buffers are changed.
 No longer can you declare the size of the buffer in the sketch it has been moved to the UartEvent.h file.
 This is do to alignment of the buffer was doubling the reported ram usage.
-While it was not noticable for small buffer sizes, once it got to about 1024 bytes it would start to explode.
+While it was not noticeable for small buffer sizes, once it got to about 1024 bytes it would start to explode.
 Also these buffer sizes have to be a power of 2.</h4>

 <h4>This library is only intended for Teensy 3.1 Hardware Serial since it has enough DMA channels for all 3 serial ports.
 While you can use it with the Teensy 3.0 the limited memory and DMA channels make it more suited for the Teensy3.1.
 This is not for use with the USB Serial.</h4>